jezzab/GoodWeLogger/README.md

 RS485 converter | ESP8266
 --- | ---
 GND | G / GND
-RXD | D1
+RXD | D2
-TXD | D2
+TXD | D3
 VCC | 5V / 3V3

 *(`D1` (receive) and `D2` (transmit) can be configured to different pins in `Settings.h`)*.
 It might look weird to connect `RXD` of the module to the receive pin of the ESP8266, but this is how the XY-017 RS485 converter is labeled.

-### Powering ESP8266 from the GoodWe inverter
+### Powering ESP32 from the GoodWe inverter
 Instead of supplying power to the ESP8266 with a separate USB power adapter, it is also possible to 'steal' power from the GoodWe inverter.
-This can be done by tapping in to the white cable with 5 pin connector (JST-XH) that is normally connected to the original GoodWe wifi-module. **Do not use this method if you want to use MQTT!** For MQTT to show the correct values, the counters are reset to zero at midnight, which obviously won't work if the ESP8266 doesn't have power (inverter turns off when the sun is down).
-If you only use PVOutput you can use this method.
+This can be done by tapping in to the white cable with 5 pin connector (JST-XH) that is normally connected to the original GoodWe wifi-module.

 Use this method at your own risk, and measure/check first before attempting this method!
 See [here](https://github.com/jantenhove/GoodWeLogger/issues/25) for more information.
 Confirmed to be working with at least GW3000-NS.